Research Seminar “Analytical Sociology and Big Data”

 - In-class assignmentsIn-class assignments grade will be calculated as an average score for all types of written activities during the seminars.

-- Presentation of the individual projectPresentation of the individual project includes final presentation on the topic of student’s course work and should represent a solid presentation of research framework, literature review, data description, data analysis and main conclusions.
+- Presentation of their individual projectPresentation of the individual project includes final presentation on the topic of student’s thesis and should represent a solid presentation of research framework, literature review, data description and preliminary analysis.

 - Final examFinal exam will consist of a set of questions related to student’s thesis.
 Answer to all questions will be cross-graded by several instructors and the final grade for the exam will be calculated as an average score for all grades for all exam items.
 The grade for the final exam is rounded according to algebra rules.